guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/10_framework/README.md

 jdbcTemplateObject.execute( SQL );
 ```

-To test Event Handling, create a Spring project with the following files:
+To test JDBC Framework, create a Spring project with the following files:

 Content of the Data Access Object interface file **StudentDAO.java**
 ```